 On Thursday, 19 November 2020, the TO-REACH project was at EHMA 2020, the Annual Conference of the European Health Management Association (EHMA).

 The Conference took place digitally on 17-19 November 2020, through the lens of Rotterdam, on the theme ‘Health Management: realigning systems, contexts and players’.
-EHMA 2020 welcomed over 350 participants and was a fertile ground for exchange among representatives of academia and research, healthcare professionals, health and hospital managers, as well as policy and decision makers.
+EHMA 2020 welcomed over 350 participants representing academia, research, healthcare professionals, health and hospital managers, and policy makers.

-In the session they highlighted the challenges that arise in the adoption of biomedical innovations and the role of organisational innovations in facilitating said adoption.
-Although frameworks are being created to understand the implementation process, they remain focused on learning within one health system and not between different health systems.
-The TO-REACH project aims to address this gap by providing a European strategy to advance understanding of the adoption, implementation and potential scale-up of service and policy innovations, while also addressing their translation to other settings within and across countries.
+They highlighted the challenges that arise in the adoption of biomedical innovations and the role of organisational innovations in facilitating said adoption.
+Frameworks are being created to understand the implementation process, but they remain focused on learning within one health system.
+TO-REACH aims to address this gap.
+The project provides a European strategy to advance understanding of the adoption, implementation and potential scale-up of service and policy innovations.
+Additionally, it addresses their translation to other settings within and across countries.

 The speakers identified key priority areas where research can contribute and where European health systems can benefit most from each other:

-- The overarching priority is the transition from disease-oriented to patient-centred care, focusing on things such as self-management or health literacy.
+- The overarching priority is the transition from disease-oriented to patient-centred care.

 - For that transition to be successful, integration across health sectors and occupations is necessary.